 “While loading her usual cargo of tanbark destined for San Francisco, the schooner fouled a mooring line on her propeller.
 Although Capt.
 Halvorsen “tried to maneuver the vessel out” to deeper water, the wind caught her stern.
 The defenseless ship lurched violently, slamming broadside into the rocks.
 Lifting and falling with the breakers, she tore a hole amidships.

 “As the sea foamed over the deck, the captain ordered his eighteen-man crew to abandon ship.
 The stunned seamen could only watch as the Point Arena sank into the churning water.
 A surge of surf lifted her into the air and dropped her back down, impaling the worn schooner on the rocks.
 Mercilessly, heavy waves crashed through the stricken vessel, sending a geyser of seawater high above the mast.”

 The broken ship was burned as a potential hazard to navigation.
 Also, it wouldn’t have looked good to have a wrecked ship in front of the lighthouse.

 A section of the Point Arena’s starboard bow washed into the mouth of Greenoaks Creek near Año Nuevo Point, where it lay buried by sand for nearly seventy years.
 Fierce winter storms in 1983 exposed the five-ton fragment that still bore the ship’s name.
 For many years it has been on display at Año Nuevo State Park.

-The hull piece was crated and moved from the Año Nuevo trail earlier this year.
+The hull piece was crated and moved from the Año Nuevo trail during the summer of 2016.
 On November 1st it was installed at Pigeon Point in time for the Anniversary celebration on November 12.
 Please be sure to come to the light station and see the newly installed Point Arena exhibit.

 This Information and these quotes come generously from Shipwrecks, Scalawags, and Scavengers by JoAnn Semones.